rootiest/zippy-klipper_config/README.md

 - Two ADXL accelerometers for resonance tuning and input shaping
 - An extensive collection of custom macros

+## Guides

+If you are looking for guides on calibrating or setting up a new Klipper printer, those are here: [Guides](guides/README.md)

 ## Warnings

 ### This is still very, very much a work in progress